 While this chord is common in a lot of Eagles tunes, it’s not necessarily a common guitar chord in general.
 And because the lowest note in the chord is a G, often people mistake this chord for a more common G or G7 chord.
 G7 tends to be the chord I see many people play when really it’s this D7sus4/G chord.

-Intro To “Take at Easy” by the Eagles
+Intro To “Take It Easy” by the Eagles

 Check out this strumming guitar lesson for some help on playing the strum pattern below.
-Common Guitar Strumming Pattern Guitar Lesson
+Common Guitar Strumming Pattern Guitar Lesson.
+Also the fingering used for the basic G chord that starts “Take It Easy” makes an easy transition to the next 2 chords.

 - 70s Rock Strumming Songs – Learn how to play “Take It Easy” from The Eagles and 19 other classic 70s rock tunes.